clerk/javascript/.changeset/sour-avocados-sin.md

 '@clerk/nextjs': major
 ---

-## Breaking Changes

 (Note: This is only relevant if, in the unlikely case, you are using `Clerk` from `@clerk/nextjs` directly.
 If not, you can safely ignore this change.)

 Remove the named `Clerk` import from `@clerk/nextjs` and import `createClerkClient` instead.
 The latter is a factory method to create a Clerk client instance for you.
 This update aligns usage across our SDKs and will enable us to ship DX improvements better in the future.
-[SDK-1058]

 ```js
 import { Clerk } from '@clerk/nextjs';